 “We are at a very exciting point in the Lynx program,” he said.
 “While we are refining the aerodynamic design, we are making progress in fabricating the Lynx’s crew cabin, testing cryogenic pumps that will be used in the propulsion system, and continuing the test program of the liquid fuel rocket engines that will propel the Lynx to the edge of space.
 We are making concrete progress in turning our dream of affordable space access into reality for the participants who have already bought tickets and all of our future clients.”

 XCOR Aerospace is a California corporation located in Mojave, California.
-The company is in the business of developing and producing safe, reliable and reusable rocket powered vehicles, propulsion systems, advanced non-flammable composites and other enabling technologies.
+The company is in the business of developing and producing safer, more reliable and reusable rocket powered vehicles, propulsion systems, advanced non-flammable composites and other enabling technologies.
 Its web address is: www.xcor.com.
 Advanced ticket sales have already commenced at www.rocketshiptours.com.